TWA Flight Center: Proposals for redevelopment

 In early 2001, the PANYNJ proposed preserving the tubes and erecting a new structure east of the existing building.
 The PANYNJ wished to destroy one or both of the flight wings.
 By that August, the PANYNJ had presented its first proposal, which entailed converting the headhouse into a restaurant or conference center, while encircling the existing building with one or possibly two new terminals.
 Preservationists expressed concerns that the terminal could be significantly modified.
 The Municipal Art Society (MAS) and the architects Philip Johnson and Robert A.M.
 Stern were against the proposal, as was Docomomo International.
 Detractors said the Saarinen headhouse's original design intention would be lost if it were encircled by another terminal, and that the flight wings were an integral part of the architecture.
 Philip Johnson, speaking at the 2001 presentation, said of the PANYNJ proposal:

 This building represents a new idea in 20th-century architecture, and yet we are willing to strangle it by enclosing it within another building.
 Imagine, tying a bird's wings up.
 This will make the building invisible.
 If you're going to strangle a building to death, you might as well tear it down.

 The MAS wanted the original structure to remain in use as a terminal, while the New York Landmarks Conservancy, another preservationist group, advocated for a more flexible plan that allowed adaptive reuse.
 By late 2002, there was still no agreement on the usage of the TWA Flight Center, except that the headhouse and passageways would be preserved.
 The following year, a draft of a request for proposal (RFP) for the terminal was released.
-In addition, JetBlue proposed reopening the TWA Flight Center as a check-in facility and constructing a 26-gate terminal behind the TWA Flight Center.
+In addition, JetBlue proposed reopening the headhouse as a check-in facility and constructing a 26-gate terminal behind the headhouse.
 At the time, JetBlue was operating out of the adjacent Sundrome and was the airport's fastest growing carrier.
 Due to the preservation disputes, the National Trust for Historic Preservation included the TWA Flight Center on its America's Most Endangered Places list in 2003.
 The Wall Street Journal credited the National Trust listing with having influenced the building's addition to the National Register of Historic Places in 2005.